*Hosting unavailable until summertime 2020*

 5) To abstain from the taking of mental intoxicants (the smoking of tobacco its allowed.).

 In Asia, respect is the essence of culture and it is reflected in many refined ways.
 Physical contact is reserved and this is especially the case with monks.
 Hugging is a precious and deep gesture and not given and received easily.
 Touching the head is especially considered disrespectful.
-Although many westerners express affection through touching, and this can be a beautiful symbol, practitioners who enjoy touching are advised to refrain from this while staying here out of respect for the way of the culture.
+Although many westerners express affection through touching, and this can be a beautiful symbol, visitors who enjoy touching are advised to refrain from this while staying here out of respect for the way of the culture.
 Also, pointing at a person or holy image is not considered respectful in many Asian cultures, as well as pointing your feet at people and holy images.

 In many Asian cultures, ‘hello’, ‘thank you’ and ‘good-bye’ is not said between the locals.
 There is also a noble tradition that is dying out in respecting the conversation and truth of quietude.
 Practitioners need not be concerned that others are dissatisfied with them if they experience this from others.
 These affections are often expressed in slight gestures and giving instead.
 Although the owner is Irish, he has adopted many of the Burmese customs.
 You are supported and appreciated in all your good efforts.